MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-deviceinstallation.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting establishes the amount of time (in seconds) that the system will wait to reboot in order to enforce a change in device installation restriction policies.

 If you enable this policy setting, set the amount of seconds you want the system to wait until a reboot.